Skip to content

 It has now been completely renewed and is looking for a new owner.

-(This web page will always have the most resent information.
-Don’t hesitate to come back for new photos and opportunities to purchase tickets.)
+This web page will always have the most recent information.
+Don’t hesitate to come back for new photos and opportunities to purchase tickets.

 Photos & Videos

-Photos and short videos of the cabin and the tree are on this page.
+Photos and short videos of the cabin and the tree are on the Photos Page.

 RideAbility is raffling a wonderful Christmas tree that was built by the Rochester Woodcarvers.
 The cabin was designed as a rustic log cabin representing the traditional 20×30 layout with a loft in a 1’=1″ scale.
 The property has a lake with fish and a loon.
 Along with all handmade wooden decorations, the large cabin base is inhabited by a family of bears.
 (Mama bear might be found in the kitchen wearing an apron.)